awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 In this wait event, a thread has acquired a lock on the InnoDB buffer pool\.

 **synch/mutex/sql/LOCK\_open**
 In this wait event, LOCK\_open is being used to protect various objects in the data dictionary\.
-This wait event indicates there are threads waiting to acquire these locks\.
+This wait event indicates that there are threads waiting to acquire these locks\.
 Typically, this event is caused by data dictionary contention\.

 **synch/mutex/sql/LOCK\_table\_cache**
 In this wait event, there are threads waiting to acquire a lock on a table cache instance\.
 For more information, see [How MySQL Opens and Closes Tables](https://dev.mysql.com/doc/refman/5.6/en/table-cache.html) in the MySQL documentation\.